testKata/testEnableX/Multiparty.vcloudx.com/step2.md

 change the following from your config.js

 port  : "4443",  // FQDN of  your hosting port

-vcxconfig.APP_ID      = "YOUR_APP_ID";  // Enter Your App ID that you received from e-mail
+vcxconfig.APP_ID      = "YOUR_APP_ID";
+ // Enter Your App ID that you received from e-mail

-vcxconfig.APP_KEY     = "YOUR_APP_KEY"; // Enter Your App Key
+vcxconfig.APP_KEY     = "YOUR_APP_KEY";
+// Enter Your App Key

+Run npm install --save to build the project and the build artifacts will be stored in the ./node_modules directory.

+`npm install --save`{{execute}}

+Run node server.js inside server folder for starting your Server.
+`node server.js`{{execute}}